Let’s Not Get Comfortable

 Our cloud of witnesses is ready to cheer us on as we take our next steps toward a deeper love relationship with God.

-I know one of my next steps in 2023 is to continue to memorize scripture.
-I have been extremely blessed by how God has used the scripture etched on my heart and mind to guide me, comfort me and love me.
-I will also be blogging through the Chronological Bible again in 2023.
-This has become such an important part of my life, I can’t imagine not doing it.
+I know one of my next steps in 2026 is to continue to walk beside other women as we all grow closer to God.
+I will also be blogging through the Chronological Bible again in 2026.
+This will be my 16th year of reading the whole Bible and it has become such an important part of my life, I can’t imagine not doing it.

 What is your next step?
-If you want to hear God more clearly, memorizing scripture is a sure way to do that.
-God speaks clearly through his Word, whether it is written on a page or engraved on my heart.
-Are you going to read through the Chronological Bible with me in 2023?
-I know several of you did this year and, without talking to you, I know you were blessed.
+God speaks clearly through his Word, the Bible.
+Do you want to read through the Chronological Bible with me in 2026?
+I know that around 20 of you were on the journey through the Bible with me this year and, without talking to you, I know you were blessed.
 There is no better way of developing a deeper relationship with God than to read and listen and respond to his Word.

-So let’s each make a plan of how we’re going grow closer to God in 2023.
-We have a great cloud of witnesses watching.
-Do you hear the cheers?
+So let’s each make a plan of how we’re going to grow closer to God in 2026.
+We have a great cloud of witnesses cheering us on.
+Do you hear them?

 Just Renting